Prof Melody Swartz

-Melody Swartz is the William B. Ogden Professor in the Pritzker School of Molecular Engineering at the University of Chicago, USA where she holds a joint appointment in the Ben May Department for Cancer Research.
-Trained as a bioengineer, Prof Swartz uses quantitative approaches in immunobiology and physiology, including biotransport and biomechanics, to develop a deeper understanding of how the lymphatic system regulates immunity in homeostasis and disease, particularly in cancer and chronic inflammation.
-Her lab applies this knowledge to develop novel immunotherapeutic approaches in cancer.
-She obtained her PhD from MIT, USA in chemical engineering and did postdoctoral work at Harvard Medical School and the Brigham & Women’s Hospital, USA.
-She then held academic appointments at Northwestern University, USA and then at the Swiss Federal Institute of Technology (EPFL), where she also served as director of the Institute of Bioengineering.
-Among her many honors, Prof Swartz was elected to the National Academy of Medicine in 2020 and the American Academy of Arts and Sciences in 2018, and named a MacArthur Fellow in 2012.
+Prof Melody Swartz is the William B. Ogden Professor at the Pritzker School of Molecular Engineering at the University of Chicago, USA, where she holds a joint appointment in the Ben May Department for Cancer Research.
+Trained as a bioengineer, Prof Swartz uses quantitative approaches in immunobiology and physiology, including biotransport and biomechanics, in order to develop a deeper understanding of how the lymphatic system regulates immunity in homeostasis and disease, particularly in cancer and chronic inflammation.
+Her lab applies this knowledge to developing novel immunotherapeutic approaches in cancer.
+She obtained her PhD in chemical engineering from MIT and did postdoctoral work at Harvard Medical School and the Brigham and Women’s Hospital, USA.
+She then held academic appointments at Northwestern University, USA, and then at the Swiss Federal Institute of Technology (EPFL), where she also served as Director of the Institute of Bioengineering.
+Among her many honours, Prof Swartz was elected to the American National Academy of Medicine in 2020 and the American Academy of Arts and Sciences in 2018.
+She was named a MacArthur Fellow in 2012.

 Profile Photo Credit: John D. and Catherine T. MacArthur Foundation